Was there a mistake with your mail-in ballot? You can still fix it with a 'cure'

 - County boards are expected to contact any voter with an absentee ballot deficiency in writing within one business day to inform the voter of the deficiency and how to correct it.

-Prior to Election Day, voters could be sent a new ballot, had their been a missing witness signature.
+Prior to Election Day, voters could be sent a new ballot, if theirs was missing a witness signature.
 The deadline for that has clearly passed and thus any ballot with that problem will be indefinitely spoiled.

 Voters may determine whether their ballot was accepted by signing up for BallotTrax.
 Absentee and in-person early voters may also check whether their ballot was accepted through the State Board's Voter Search tool.
 Finally, a voter may contact their county board of elections.